Derrick-Nyongesa/Online-Shop/README.md

 ## Description
-This is a django application that allows authenticated customers to shop for electronic devices from the comfort of their homes/offices without physically travelling to the store.
+This is a django application that allows authenticated customers to shop virtually using the internet and to allow customers to buy electronic items of their choice from the store.
 A new customer can subscribe to the site, choose product(s) of their choice and add to the cart, checkout and input shipping information on a form.
 The customer can also rate the purchased product and provide feedback on the site.
+This is a demo project and should not be used foe commercial purposes.

 ## MOCKUP DESIGN